logigearcorp/docs.testarchitect.com/content/user-guide/variations/creating-linked-variations/the-systems-tree/creating-a-new-version-node.md

     ![](/images/TA_Help/Images/New_version_effect.png)

-3. Unless you're satisfied with the default name, give this version node an appropriate name \(for example: 1\), and then press Enter.
+3.  **Optional:** Unless you're satisfied with the default name, give this version node an appropriate name \(for example: 1\), and then press Enter.

 The new version node is added under the selected system node.